 Jonathan & Rosa (Salty), Nancy, Mary Kay (guest of Bella Gatto), Ken & Celeste (God’s Grace), Jonathan & Jane (Bella Gatto) & Janice (Nomadic Spirit)

 These Canadian locks are especially interesting, as they are all manually controlled!
 The staff at each and every lock is absolutely amazing.
-They’re largely young kids, with some more adult/senior supervision, but super friendly, diligent, serious about their jobs, and overall a pleasure to deal with.
-Our only complaint was that some of them are green, and easily influenced by some boaters, and we ended up with an unfortunate pairing for the last of the Chambly Locks.
+They’re largely young college aged kids, with some more adult/senior supervision, but super friendly, diligent, serious about their jobs, and overall a pleasure to deal with.
+Our only complaint was that some of them are green, and easily influenced by some bossy boaters, and we ended up with an unfortunate pairing for the last of the Chambly Locks.
 Parks Canada staff were pushed by other boaters to pattern the lock throughs in a particular way, which led to Misty being locked through with another 44′ boat.
 Due to the “overloading” of the lock, on the third “step” of this lock, Misty nearly lost her rub rail, due to a 2′ bulge in the wall, and Rob was forced to cut the lock line.
 Lesson learned: speak up, louder, and never allow someone else to dictate your plan.
 It’s about boating, docking and locking safely, not socially.

 We continued on the Richelieu to Sorel, where we had a reservation for a slip at Parc Nautique de Sorel just east of the canal on the St. Lawrence River.